GTBitsOfGood/medshare-frontend/README.md

 npm install
 ```

-Afterwards, copy `backend/.env.example` to `.env` and configure the environment variables.
+Afterwards, copy `backend/.env.example` to `backend/.env` and configure the environment variables.
+Do the same for the `frontend/` folder.

 ## Running the Project